lalebdi/The-Makeup-Skincare-Search-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## The Makeup & Skincare Search Database:
+## The Makeup & Skincare Search App:
 <br />
 The makeup and skincare industries are billion dollar industries with continuous innovation and advancement.
 <br />